tom-pettit/ToDoApp/README.md

 > The name of the tasks on this screen can also be clicked to open up a View Task instance, as described in the above 'Viewing a specific task' section.

 ---

-## FAQ

-- **Will there be new features coming soon?**
-    - Absolutely!
-If you think there is a feature that should be added, then let me know!

-> Please feel free to tell me any questions you think should be put here to help other people in the future!
----

 ## Support